FD-/usb_charge/README.md

 | wValue        | 500 (default power; According to MFi spec either 0, 100, 500) |
 | wIndex        | 1600 (additional power; 1600 mA, the max according to the MFi spec) |

+Please note the references to the MFi spec are taken over from the original source code.
+I don't know what exact specification it is referring to and haven't found any corresponding document online.

 It seems like a different value is provided depending on whether the connected device is an iPad or an iPhone/iPod.
 From the original source code, it looks like some Android phones adopted the same protocol in order to support charging from MacBook USB sockets.
 However, I tested it using a Nexus 9 and Note 8.0 tablet and either of them supported it.

 Supported devices: